 Skip to content

 What is a solar panel’s useful life?
-Just like a lot of other equipment, solar panels don’t perform at 100% for their entire life and then just stop working in year 30.
-Instead, solar panels, at a very slow rate, produce less electricity as they age.
+Like many other pieces of equipment, solar panels don’t perform at 100% for their entire life and then stop working in year 30.
+Instead, they produce less electricity at a very slow rate as they age.
 This process is called degradation.

 Because of solar panel degradation, most panels’ production warranties change as they age.
 Manufacturers typically guarantee 90% of the panels’ production until the first ten years.
 After ten years, that percentage drops back to 80% for the remaining 15 - 20 years.

-After the system’s useful life, your panels can go on producing electricity.
-However, depending on your financial goals, you may want to replace your panels with new ones that will produce electricity at a higher rate.
+After the system’s useful life, your panels can continue producing electricity.
+However, depending on your financial goals, you may want to replace them with new ones that will produce electricity at a higher rate.

 Solar Panel Degradation and The Lifespan of Solar Panels